goldilock-zone/ShrobObsidian/Sandbox Research/Backus Naur Form.md

 # Examples

-Certainly!
-Here are some further examples of BNF rules for defining the syntax of various language constructs:

 1. BNF for Simple Arithmetic Expressions (Expanded):
    ```
    <expression> ::= <term> | <expression> + <term> | <expression> - <term>